Mount Adams (Washington): Exploration

-Adams was known to the Native Americans as Pahto (with various spellings) and Klickitat.
-In various tribal languages (Plateau Penutian, Chinookan, Salishan), Pahto means high up, very high, standing up, or high sloping mountain.
-The Klickitat name is of Klickitat origin and comes from the Chinookan for beyond.

 In 1805, on the journey westward down the Columbia, the Lewis and Clark Expedition recorded seeing the mountain; noting that it was "a high mountain of emence hight covered with snow" and thought it "perhaps the highest pinnacle in America."
 They initially misidentified it as Mount St. Helens, which had been previously discovered and named by George Vancouver.
 On the return journey in 1806, they recorded seeing both, but did not give Adams a name, only calling it "a very high humped mountain".
 This is the earliest recorded sighting of the volcano by European explorers.

 For several decades after Lewis and Clark sighted the mountain, people continued to get Adams confused with St. Helens, due in part to their somewhat similar appearance and similar latitude.
 In the 1830s, Hall J. Kelley led a campaign to rename the Cascade Range as the President's Range and rename each major Cascade mountain after a former President of the United States.
 Mount Adams was not known to Kelley and was thus not in his plan.
 Mount Hood, in fact, was designated by Kelley to be renamed after President John Adams and St. Helens was to be renamed after George Washington.
 In a mistake or deliberate change by mapmaker and proponent of the Kelley plan, Thomas J. Farnham, the names for Hood and St. Helens were interchanged.
 And, likely because of the confusion about which mountain was St. Helens, he placed the Mount Adams name north of Mount Hood and about 40 mi east of Mount St. Helens.
 By what would seem sheer coincidence, there was in fact a large mountain there to receive the name.
 Since the mountain had no official name at the time, Kelley's name stuck even though the rest of his plan failed.
 However, it was not official until 1853, when the Pacific Railroad Surveys, under the direction of Washington Territory governor Isaac I. Stevens, determined its location, described the surrounding countryside, and placed the name on the map.